luizcarloscf/autonomous-robots/turtlebot3_controller/README.md

 ## Turtlebot3 Controller

-Position controller to move the [turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3) to a specified location.
+Position controller to move the [turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3).

 ### About